tomaszkuczewski/OptixDenoiserUtils/README.md

 Code was compiled with Visual Studio Compiler v1922.

 # Important
- - Work in progress of HDR bitmap support
+ - Work in progress of HDR bitmap support (data range and gamma correction for HDR2LDR)
  - For now this implementation supports only 4 channel pixel data (R,G,B,A) and only PNG file format.
  - Optix Denoiser uses the format OPTIX_PIXEL_FORMAT_FLOAT4 so the raw pixel data has to be recalculated (from unsigned char to float) and it takes some time
  - Doesn't supports Albedo and Normal bitmaps yet (lack of details in documentation)